Explore Our Programs

 |Criminology & Criminal Justice||BS|

 |Management Information Systems||BS|

-*The entire Bachelor of General Studies degree program can be completed online.
+*The entire Bachelor of Multidisciplinary Studies degree program can be completed online.

 |Graduate Degree Program||Degree|

 |Critical and Creative Thinking||MA|

 |Special Education, Behavior Intervention Specialist||MS|